 AMASO has been involved in assisting many international researchers, practitioners, and journalists who visited AMASO and have interviewed the director of AMASO to get his expert views on the situation of deportees, and the deportees themselves to document their stories and the challenges they have faced post return.

-Recently, AMASO has also been providing practical support to a very limited number of those deported.
+AMASO has also provided practical support to a very limited number of those deported.
 We have helped some of the returnees with learning English language, computer classes and been providing shelter to a very limited number of vulnerable of returnees.
 Based on our limited resources and funding, it is not possible to help all of those forcibly returned.
 We had to do what we are doing because EU and other International Organisations that were responsible failed to help returnees.

 Tel: Call free 410

 Open seven days a week | Female and male agents available | Agents speak Dari, Pashto, Urdu, English, and more.

 Awaaz Afghanistan, a humanitarian helpline connecting Afghans (IDPs, returnees) and refugees affected by conflict and natural disaster with information on assistance.
 We are a toll-free, confidential hotline that anyone with access to a mobile phone in Afghanistan can call for free to access information on and register feedback about the humanitarian response.

 Tabish in Afghanistan is a non-governmental, non-political, humanitarian and not for profit organisation working in the field of psycho-social health, education and human rights.
 Tabish also specialises in capacity development, and its programmes and activities are in line with NGO rules and regulations.

 Tabish has been established and registered with the Ministry of Economy (in 2009) Islamic Republic of Afghanistan.